 Madame Lalaurie’s husband Louis–who had ignored his wife’s wickedness–hadn’t been home when the fire started.
 He must have heard about the rioting though because he left the area and was never heard from again.

 The criminal herself fled immediately to the port, jumping on a ship and leaving behind the glamour and prestige she had taken a life to build.
 Little is known of her after that.
 Rumors circulated that she went to Europe and came back to New Orleans later in life.
 Records show she died in Paris in 1849, although her body was later exhumed and moved back to her hometown.

 We might never know what actually happened to Madame Lalaurie in the end.
 It is quite a mystery.
 Nonetheless, she became a legend of gore and horror for tour operators within the past century.
 She moved to Paris to live a quiet, harmless life, no longer with rage.
 So what had come to her all those years before?
 Was it a mental illness?
 A demon?
 Was she a monster of some sort?
 Guess we will never know for sure.

 Today, ghost stories are still told about the people who died in the Lalaurie mansion, and the now-private home is a stop on numerous haunted tours of the city.
-Madame Lalaurie has inspired many twisted stories – most famously Kathy Bates’s characters on .
+Madame Lalaurie has inspired many twisted stories–most famously Kathy Bates’s character on American Horror Story: Coven.